Nikolai2038/libreoffice-paste-from-vscode/README.md

     ![LibreOffice - Paste Unformatted](./.readme_images/libreoffice_paste_unformatted.png)

-(On the LibreOffice examples above, background color `Dark Grey 4` was added to the paragraphs with code)
+(On the LibreOffice screenshots above, background color `Dark Grey 4` was added to the paragraphs with code)

 So why this is happening and how to make pasting work properly in LibreOffice too?

-## 3. Solution
+## 3. The solution

 At first I thought it was some LibreOffice setting.
 But found nothing except maybe autocorrect (`Tools` - `AutoCorrect` - `AutoCorrect Options...`):